Need Help? Get It Now - Call 0117 303 5181

 How do You Get Rid of Grey Squirrels?

-The most common methods of Grey squirrel control include poison, traps and methods of exclusion, designed to repel these common rodents from your attic, yard and garden permanently.
+The most common methods of Grey squirrel control include poison, traps and methods of exclusion, designed to repel these common pests from your attic, yard and garden permanently.

 Unfortunately, this is rarely the case, because prevention is only ever temporary where a physical barrier is not present.

-In practice, we see areas where heavily controlled squirrel populations were becoming quickly re-colonised - and sometimes this is within days!
+In practice, we see areas where heavily controlled squirrel populations become re-colonised quickly - and sometimes within days!

 Humane Squirrel Control - Squirrel Repellents and Exclusion